kehantan/labbook/docs/cell_culture/cell_seed.rst

     Example: Due to scheduling reasons, we might want to seed the cells on Monday, but we only want to conduct the experiment on the cells on Wednesday.

-Although I would suggest seed the cells one day before your actual experiments whenever possible.
+Although I would suggest to always seed the cells one day before your actual experiments whenever possible.

 **Some seeding values we used in our lab**